kovitikus/hecate-mud/docs/evennia/Handlers.md

 #### Introduction
 A handler is a Python object that you attach to other objects, granting access to methods located on the handler.
-A handler lives only in memory and therefore does not survive a server reload, neither does the information stored within.
+A handler lives only in memory and therefore does not survive a server reload; neither does the information stored within.

-When your game is reloaded, all existing handler objects are destroyed.
-When the server starts up, all existing objects will no handlers on them.
-Handlers spawn for the first time when called upon within code via calling a handler's method.
-This handler will stay spawned on this object and will fulfill the object's quests, until any arbitrary event destroys it; in which case a new one will spawn the next it's needed.
+All existing handler objects are destroyed when the server is reloaded.
+When the server starts up again, all existing objects will not have handlers on them.

+Handlers spawn for the first time when they are called upon within code by calling a handler's method.
+This handler will stay spawned on this object and will fulfill the object's requests, until any arbitrary event destroys it; in which case a new one will spawn in it's place.

 References between the handler and object must be created to enable a handler and object to communicate with each other freely.